Following his recent analysis, political editor, Joshua Candler-Jones details the next chapter in the US election.

 The last time an incumbent President lost an election that denied them the chance of a second term was in 1992 when George H. W. Bush lost to Bill Clinton in a landslide election.
 Bush famously wrote a letter to Clinton on the day of his inauguration where he wished his successor well and stated that “Your success now is our country’s success.
 I am rooting hard for you.
 Good luck.”

 Now, in 2020, America is in the same situation but with a very distinctive difference: Donald Trump.
 At the time of publication, the Trump administration is refusing to back down.
 He has gone from calling the election for himself, to saying that the election was ‘stolen’ from him, to making next to no public appearances since at a time where America needs their leader as the Coronavirus pandemic is gripping the population and recording hundreds of thousands of cases daily.

 It looks as if the president is burying his head in the sand as there are mounting claims that Trump is looking to pardon himself prior to leaving office.
-Mike Pompeo, who is the US secretary of state was recently quoted as saying that “There will be a smooth transition of power to a second Trump administration” and Trump has recently fired high ranking defence officials within the Pentagon and replacing them with ‘Trump Loyalists’.
-Leading Democrats are accusing the outgoing administration of staging a coup.
+Mike Pompeo, who is the US secretary of state was recently quoted at a press conference stating that “There will be a smooth transition of power to a second Trump administration” and Trump has recently fired high ranking defence officials within the Pentagon and replacing them with ‘Trump Loyalists’.
+Leading Democrats are accusing the outgoing administration of staging a soft coup.